 Fellows are also required to complete a research project under the direction of a research mentor, resulting in a first-authored manuscript.
 The fellowship schedule allots a minimum of 30 percent of time per academic year to this endeavor.
 Fellows will choose an area of study in line with their career goals and relevant to a career in academic pediatric hospital medicine.
-They will have the opportunity to utilize resources available through the Feinstein Institute of Medical Research, and they will participate in the common Fellows’ Research Seminar required of all Cohen Children's fellows.
+They will have the opportunity to utilize resources available through the Feinstein Institutes of Medical Research, and they will participate in the common Fellows’ Research Seminar required of all Cohen Children's fellows.
 Topics in the seminar include:

 - Clinical trial design

 - Evaluation of medical literature

 - Grant writing

 The Division of PHM participates in the education of medical students from the Zucker School of Medicine as well as pediatric residents from Cohen Children's.
 Opportunities exist to participate in medical education research through the Zucker School of Medicine.

 Fellows may also have the opportunity to obtain advanced formal education through Hofstra University’s acclaimed Master programs in Education, Health Profession Pedagogy and Leadership (MS), Public Health (MPH), Health Informatics (MS), Quality Management (MBA) or other relevant degrees.